Kristen Marhaver

-Kristen Marhaver (born 1982) is a marine biologist studying coral reefs and specializing in coral ecology, reproduction, and conservation.
+Kristen Marhaver (born 1982 in Wichita, Kansas) is a marine biologist studying coral reefs and specializing in coral ecology, reproduction, and conservation.
 Marhaver is a senior scientist at CARMABI (Caribbean Research and Management of Biodiversity) Marine Research Station.
 Marhaver was part of the group of scientists that successfully used frozen Elkhorn coral sperm to fertilize live coral eggs to raise the first lab-reared juveniles in nurseries.
 Some of the sperm and eggs were from geographically isolated corals of the same species.
 Their success allows for the possibility of breeding corals to be more resistant to increasing ocean water temperatures by breeding corals that already survive at warmer temperatures with those that live at colder temperatures.

 Education

 Marhaver received a Bachelor of Sciences (B.S.) in Applied Biology from Georgia Institute of Technology.
 Marhaver received a Doctor of Philosophy (Ph.D.) in Marine Biology from the Center for Marine Biodiversity and Conservation at Scripps Institution of Oceanography.
 Marhaver was a NSF Postdoctoral Research Fellow studying coral ecology and reproduction at the CARMABI (Caribbean Research and Management of Biodiversity) Marine Research Station.